-Spending a few days exploring the thousands of temples scattered around the region is one of the most fun and beautiful activities to do in Myanmar.
+Whether you spend a few days exploring the thousands of temples scattered throughout the region or indulge in other activities, Bagan promises an unforgettable and enchanting adventure in Myanmar.

-Buses to Bagan (Nyaung U) are available from all major towns in Myanmar, including Yangon, Mandalay and Inle Lake.
+Convenient bus routes to Bagan (Nyaung U) are accessible from all major cities in Myanmar, including Yangon, Mandalay, and Inle Lake.

 |From||Duration||Departure||Price (MMK)||Main stations|